 Facility condition assessments are noninvasive evaluations of existing facilities and equipment for aesthetics, functionality, and end of useful life.
 They also include projections for costs related to improvements to bring certain aspects of your buildings back to good condition.
-These reports are used to develop a yearly capital expenditures (cap ex) plan that details the annual budget for critical/ life safety, deferred maintenance, and property enhancement capital needs.
+These reports are used to develop a yearly capital expenditures (cap ex) plan that details the annual budget for critical needs, deferred maintenance, and property enhancements.

 Have you skipped this important step in developing your senior living master plan?